HeartDhamma

 For what reason?

-Nor did she care and foster their growth.
+and she did not care and foster their growth.

-who is not fully given and devoted to meditation and mental development,
+For one who is not fully devoted to meditation

 “Oh, may my mind be liberated from distractions through letting go!”